The black cherry tree is a species with lovely flower clusters, each separate flower attached by little stalks.

-All parts of the flower, including the stalks, stems, flowers, and bracts, is very appealing.
-The fruits are berry-like, turning black purple when ripe.
+All parts of the flower, including the stalks, stems, flowers, and bracts, are very appealing.
+The fruits are berry-like, turning black-purple when ripe.
 The actual seed in the berry is a black, ovoid, single stone.
 The name black cherry comes from the black color of the ripe fruits.

 Dark Side of a Black Cherry

-The twigs, bark, seeds, and leaves of a black cherry makes a chemical referred to as cyanogenic glycoside.
-Hydrogen cyanide is discharged when the alive parts of the plant are consumed, toxic to both animal and human.
+The twigs, bark, seeds, and leaves of a black cherry make a chemical called cyanogenic glycoside.
+Hydrogen cyanide is discharged when the plant’s alive parts are consumed, toxic to both animals and humans.
 It has a horrible taste.
 That taste is one of the distinguishing factors of the tree.

 The inner bark has highly concentrated amounts of the chemical but was used ethnobotanically in much of the Appalachian states as a sedative, cough remedy, and tonic.
-The glycoside seems to diminish spasms in the lining of the bronchioles muscles.
-Still, huge quantities of black cherry deliver the risk of producing cyanide poisoning.
+The glycoside seems to diminish spasms in the lining of the muscles of the bronchioles.
+Still, huge quantities of black cherries deliver the risk of producing cyanide poisoning.

 Dormant Identification of Black Cherry